CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <route-id>  IP prefix
   <via-id>    IP address, interface, or "blackhole".

-### Atrributes
+### Attributes

   flag        Nexthop flags

   interface   The interface to use for egress.
-If not specified, it will
-              automatically be determined.
-Only valid when the via's type is ipv4-address or ipv6-address. vrf         The VRF to use for egress.
+If not specified, it will automatically be determined.
+Only valid when the via's type is ipv4-address or ipv6-address.

+  vrf         The VRF to use for egress.
 If not specified, the route's VRF will be used.
-Only valid when the via's type is ipv4-address or ipv6-address. type        The type of via
+Only valid when the via's type is ipv4-address or ipv6-address.

+  type        The type of via

 ## nv set vrf <vrf-id> router static <route-id> via <via-id> flag onlink

 ### Usage